 Hardware accepts the Program/Erase Resume command only if the ES bit (set when an erase operation is suspended) or PS bit (set when a program operation is suspended) in Status Register 5 is set and the RDY/BSY bit in Status Register 1 is cleared.
-If the ES/PS bit is cleared or the RDY/BSY bit is set, the Program/Erase Resume command is ignored by the device.
-See Section 6.3, Status Register 1 and Section 6.7, Status Register 5.
+If the ES/PS bit is cleared or the RDY/BSY bit is set, the Program/Erase Resume command is ignored.
+See Section 5.3, Status Register 1 and Section 5.7, Status Register 5.

-Note that the Write Enable command does not need to be issued prior to the Program/Erase Resume command being issued.
-Therefore, the Program/Erase Resume command operates independently of the state of the WEL bit in Status Register 1.
+The Write Enable command does not need to be issued before issuing the Program/Erase Resume command.
+The Program/Erase Resume command operates independently of the state of the WEL bit in Status Register 1.

-The 7Ah and D0h commands follow the 1-0-0 transfer format described in Section 5.2, where the command is transferred on the SI pin.
+The 7Ah and D0h commands follow the 1-0-0 transfer format described in Section 4.2, where the command is transferred on the SI pin.
 No address or data are transferred for this command.
 See Figure 3 for a timing diagram of this operation.